Your Ultimate MLA Format Guide & Generator

 - Only the first author's name should be reversed, while the second author's name is written in normal order.
 Separate author names by a comma, and place the word "and" before the second author's name.

 Smith, John, and Bob Anderson.
 The Sample Book.
 Books For Us, 2017.

 - For books with three or more authors, only include the first author, followed by a comma and the abbreviation "et al."

 Campbell, Megan, et al. The Best Noun Book.
 Books For Us, 2017.

 The full title of the book, including any subtitles, should be italicized and followed by a period.
 If the book has a subtitle, the main title should be followed by a colon (unless the main title ends with a question mark or exclamation point).

-The publication information can generally be found on the title page of the book.
+Publication information can generally be found on the title page of a book.
 If it is not available there, it may also be found on the copyright page.
 State the name of the publisher.